 Students are encouraged to meet with Financial Aid before dropping courses or withdrawing from the university.

-Federal law mandates that students who withdraw either officially or unofficially from all classes may only keep the financial aid they “earned” via attendance up to the time of withdrawal.
-If students drop their classes prior to the 60% point of the semester, they may be required to repay a portion of their federal, state and institutional financial aid.
+Federal law mandates that students who withdraw either officially or unofficially from all classes may only keep the financial aid they “earned” via attendance up to the time of withdrawal (determined by the last date of academic activity).
+If students drop their classes prior to the 60% point of the semester, they may be required to forfeit a portion of their federal, state and institutional financial aid.
 If Title IV and/or institutional funds disbursed were in excess of the amount the student earned, the excess must be returned by Schreiner and/or the student to the federal government.

-Financial aid is "earned" on a proportional basis for each day of the term that the student has attended.
-If a student completes 30% of the term, then he or she has earned 30% of the financial aid.
-If the financial aid has been credited to the account and has paid institutional charges only, 70% of the aid must be returned to the financial aid programs.
-The Office of Financial Aid will notify the student by mailed letter of any repayments due to the school, government, or lender.
+Federal financial aid is "earned" on a proportional basis for each day of the term that the student has attended.
+For example, if a student completes 30% of the term, then he or she has earned 30% of the corresponding federal financial aid.
+If the financial aid has been credited to the student account and has paid institutional charges only, 70% of the aid must be returned to the appropriate financial aid program(s).

 Students who drop courses during the semester but are still enrolled fall under the institutional satisfactory academic progress policy .
 The Office of Financial Aid recommends that students who are considering dropping courses should review their plans with their academic advisor and their financial aid counselor.
 Failure to meet satisfactory academic progress may result in loss of aid or extended program length.